k3jph/k3jph.github.io/coat-of-arms.md

 ### Standard

 {% include figure.html width="4" placement="right"
-image="armory/jhoward-standard.svg"
-cap="The standard"
-alt="The standard" %}
+image="armory/jhoward-standard-md.svg"
+cap="The standard with a hoist of Maryland" alt="The standard with a hoist of Maryland" %}

 A heraldic standard is a long, tapering flag that serves as a personal or familial ensign, especially appropriate for armigers with crests and badges.